 Gregg Turner - 2002

-THEN he formed the punk rock band Vom with Meltzer and cut-rate music reviewer/self-congratulator "Metal" Mike Saunders (so-called because he claims to have invented the term "heavy metal" and makes sure to bring up this point at every possible opportunity), recording such disgusting hits as "I'm In Love With Your Mom" and "Electrocute Your Cock."
+THEN he formed the punk rock band Vom with Meltzer and music reviewer "Metal" Mike Saunders (so-called because he claims to have invented the term "heavy metal"), recording such disgusting hits as "I'm In Love With Your Mom" and "Electrocute Your Cock."
 You can hear these classics and others on a recently released Richard Meltzer, Robert Pollard, Smegma, Antler & Vom CD called The Completed Soundtrack For The Tropic Of Nipples.

 THEN he helped transform Vom into the legendary L.A. punk band Angry Samoans, whose tiny LP Back From Samoa is one of the greatest hardcore albums ever recorded - a FACT that can be verified at www.markprindle.com.
 It's got "Gas Chamber," "They Saved Hitler's Cock," "Lights Out," "My Old Man's A Fatso" - it can't be beaten!

-In 1991, when Gregg decided that he'd had his fill of "Metal" Mike's unending stream of bullshit (my words, not his), he decided to become a math professor!
-He continues to profess math to this day, as well as recording new CDs every once in a while, most recently with his garage-rock band The Blood-Drained Cows.
+In 1991, when Gregg decided that he'd had his fill of the Samoans, he decided to become a math professor!
+He continues to profess math to this day, as well as record new CDs every once in a while, most recently with his garage-rock band The Blood-Drained Cows.

 He was kind enough to let me, Mark Prindle, send him a bunch of questions via email, and his answers are great!!!!
 Read these!!!!
 He's really funny and abrasive in all the right places.
 My questions are in bold print, his answers are in plain text.